DeForestt/aflat/README.md

 ```

 ### LSP server
-The project ships with a lightweight language server that offers hover and
+The project ships with a lightweight language server that offers hover,
-completion support.
+completion, and basic semantic token highlighting.
+Keyword suggestions are
+loaded from `lsp/keywords.json` and symbols defined in the current document are
+also suggested.
 It speaks standard JSON-RPC 2.0 so editors like Neovim can
 connect directly.
 Build and run it with:
 ```bash
 cmake -S . -B build